Free Press article on why I left Harvard

 And that’s how I found myself in the forest on that January day in 1999, catching chimp urine and watching a big male beat up a smaller female while she tried to protect her kids.
 Their interaction had dramatically exemplified the contrasting patterns of chimp behavior that had already captivated my interest—relatively peaceful, nurturing females and sex-and hierarchy-obsessed aggressive males.

 The experience of observing wild chimpanzees in Uganda solidified my desire to research the biological basis of human sex differences.
 It was obvious to me that culture is only part of the explanation.
-I began my PhD at Harvard in the fall of 1999, defended my dissertation in 2004, and stayed at Harvard to teach and advise undergrads in Human Evolutionary Biology.
+I began my PhD at Harvard in the fall of 1999, defended my dissertation (on testosterone and sex differences in spatial ability) in 2004, and stayed at Harvard to teach and advise undergrads in Human Evolutionary Biology.
+I stayed on until January 2023, when I felt I could no longer carry out my professional responsibilities.